Carlow’s Darragh Foley has emphasised the importance of gaining promotion from Division 4 of the Allianz National Football League this year.

 “Little things like being able to go away for a weekend whenever they (Dublin) want which is a huge advantage compared to a small county like ourselves.”

-The 2017 Carlow captain was also complimentary of the six-in-a-row All-Ireland champions but called on Leinster Council to take action so that teams can get closer to Dessie Farrell’s side.
+The 2017 Carlow captain was also complimentary of the six-in-a-row All-Ireland champions but called on Leinster Council to act so that teams can get closer to Dessie Farrell’s side.

-“Dublin are in great shape and are a great team, so we have to do our best to try and reach those levels,” said Foley.
+“Dublin are in great shape and are a great team, so we have to do our best to try and reach those levels.

 “Leinster Council should try and play all of the Leinster games bar the final outside of Croke Park.